-To be eligible to apply for promotion from the rank of Associate Clinical/Technical Professor to Clinical/Technical Professor, the faculty member shall hold at least a Master's degree in a relevant discipline and be in at least the sixth year of teaching at the rank of Associate Clinical/Technical Professor at King's.
-However, a faculty member who has held the rank of Associate Clinical/Technical Professor as a full-time faculty member at other colleges and at King's for a total of seven or more years may apply for promotion during the fourth year at King's College.
+To be eligible to apply for promotion from the rank of Associate Clinical/Technical Professor to Clinical/Technical Professor, the faculty member shall hold at least a Master's degree in a relevant discipline and be in at least the sixth year of teaching at the rank of Associate

+Clinical/Technical Professor at King's.
+However, a faculty member who has held the rank of Associate Clinical/Technical Professor as a full-time faculty member at other colleges and King's for a total of seven or more years may apply for promotion during the fourth year at King's College.

-The candidate for this highest academic rank must give evidence of such sustained and current teaching effectiveness as to be recognized as one of the College's outstanding teachers.
-The candidate must show professional development that has won recognition for the College and the individual.
-The candidate must also demonstrate qualities of leadership in College and community service and a high degree of initiative and ability to support and develop the academic mission of the College.
-Obviously, these requirements go beyond those needed for the rank of Associate Clinical/Technical Professor.
+The candidate for this highest academic rank shall give evidence-as defined in the Faculty Handbook in Section IV, "Tenure and Promotion, part F "Standards of Judgment"-of teaching effectiveness, scholarship and professional development, and College and community service.
+The successful candidate for Clinical/Technical Professor will demonstrate an exemplary level of accomplishment in all three categories, beyond what is required of an Associate Professor.
+In addition, the candidate will demonstrate a high degree of initiative and ability to support and develop the academic mission of the College.

 When a Professional Specialist is promoted to Clinical or Technical Professor, the individual will be awarded a 4-year contract.
 Notice of renewal of the contract must be made by December 15 of the third year of the contract, assuring at least 1.5 years' notice if they will not be reappointed.